amasini90/covid19-IT/README.md

 # covid19-IT
-Code to display the Italian percentage of new covid19 cases for a given timespan, relative to new daily tests, as well as the percentage variation of people in intensive care unit (ICU) or generally hospitalized with less severe symptoms.
+Basic app (hosted by Streamit) to display the Italian percentage of new covid19 cases for a given timespan, relative to new daily tests, as well as the percentage variation of people in intensive care unit (ICU) or generally hospitalized with less severe symptoms.
-The code reads the data from the official GitHub of the Italian government and nicely displays the relevant quantities.
+The app reads the data from the official GitHub of the Italian government and nicely displays the relevant quantities.

 # Prerequisites
+* Streamlit (`pip install streamlit`)
 * Numpy (`pip install numpy`)
 * Pandas (`pip install pandas`)
 * Matplotlib (`pip install matplotlib`)
+* Numerize (`pip install numerize`)
-* Tqdm (`pip install tqdm`)
+* Plotly (`pip install plotly`)

 # Syntax and Usage
-Simply run the script with

-`python update_covid_it.py startdate enddate`,

-with dates in format `dd/mm/yyyy`.
-If you prefer, you can simply use an end date; the code will plot the 30 days prior to the given date (adjustable in the code).
-The end date can also be passed as "latest", i.e.

-`python update_covid_it.py latest`

-will plot the last 30 days data.
+The app is hosted at https://share.streamlit.io/amasini90/covid19-it/main/app_streamlit.py